osmocom/osmo-uecups/README.md

 https://osmocom.org/projects/cellular-infrastructure/wiki/Gerrit for
 more details

-The current patch queue for osmo-bts can be seen at https://gerrit.osmocom.org/#/q/project:osmo-uecups+status:open
+The current patch queue for osmo-uecups can be seen at https://gerrit.osmocom.org/#/q/project:osmo-uecups+status:open